 School Uniform Color

-Durant Elemen- Hunter green tops
+Durant Elementary Hunter green tops

-tary School and Khaki bottoms
+School and Khaki bottoms

 (PreK - 5)

 Goodman-Pickens Navy blue tops and

-Elementary Khaki bottoms
+Elementary School Khaki bottoms

-School

 (PreK - 5)

 S.V.
-Marshall Ele- Gold tops and Khaki
+Marshall Gold tops and

-mentary School bottoms
+Elementary School Khaki bottoms

 (PreK - 5)

 S.V.
 Marshall Maroon tops and

 Middle School Khaki Bottoms

-(6 - 8)
+(6-8)

-William Dean Ele- Light blue tops and
+William Dean, Jr. Light blue tops and

-mentary School Khaki bottoms
+Elementary School Khaki bottoms

 (PreK - 5)

-Williams- Sullivan Black tops and Khaki
+Williams - Sullivan Black tops and

-Middle School bottoms
+Middle School Khaki bottoms

 (6 - 8)

 Holmes County Cardinal red tops

-Central High and Khaki bottoms
+Central High School and Khaki bottoms

-School

 (9 - 12)

 Graduates Within Home school color

-Reach Academy and Khaki bottoms
+Reach Academy tops and Khaki bot-

+toms

 Student Health (JGC)

-Although the Holmes County Consolidated School District's primary responsibility is to educate students, the students health and general welfare is also a major Board concern.
+Although the Holmes County Consolidated School District's primary responsibility is to educate students, students' health and general welfare is also a major Board concern.
 The Board believes school programs should be conducted in a manner that protects and enhances student and employee health and is consistent with good health practices.

-The district recognizes its responsibility to notify parents in advance of any non-emergency, invasive physical examination or screening that is required as condition of attendance; administered and scheduled by the school in advance; and not necessary to protect the immediate health and safety of the student, or of other students.
+The district recognizes its responsibility to notify parents in advance of any non-emergency, invasive physical examination or screening that is required as a condition of attendance; administered and scheduled by the school in advance; and not necessary to protect the immediate health and safety of the student, or of other students.

-Student Health Service Inoculations (JGCB)
+Student Health Service Inoculations (IGCB)

-The Holmes County Consolidated School District Board has the power, authority, and duty to require those vaccinations specified by the state health officer as provided in Section 41-23-37. ' 37-7-301 (i).
+The Holmes County Consolidated School District Board has the power, authority, and duty to require those vaccinations specified by the state health officer as provided in Section 41-23-37.
+'37-7-301 (i).